North Korea Warns Of Harsh Response If New Sanctions Imposed

 Advertisement

-Security Council diplomats, who weren't authorised to speak publicly because talks have been private, said the US and China were still negotiating the text late Sunday.
+Security Council diplomats, who weren't authorized to speak publicly because talks have been private, said the U.S. and China were still negotiating the text late Sunday.

 Undaunted by the international criticism of its test, which Pyongyang says was of a hydrogen bomb, Pyongyang celebrated through the weekend, with concerts and banquets for the country's nuclear scientists and engineers.